 Cyber criminals use the logo of the Labor and Social Security Inspectorate to give an appearance of veracity and use an email address in the message header, which may lead a non-expert user to think that the email comes from an official body .

-The false email from the official body incorporates a link, which, if opened, downloads a file called "ransomware", which is a type of malicious malware that allows you to block or restrict access to certain parts or specific files of an operating system and basically prevents that this computer can continue to be used, all with the objective of requesting a ransom, a reward or any other economic consideration, to give access to the system again.
-The promise to return control of the system, in case of yielding to blackmail, is not fulfilled or supposes receiving new rescue requests.
+The fake email from the official body incorporates a link that, if opened, downloads a file called "ransomware", which is a type of malicious malware that allows blocking or restricting access to certain parts or specific files of an operating system and basically prevents that you can continue to use that computer, all with the aim of requesting a ransom, a reward or any other economic consideration, to give access to the system again.
+The promise of return of the control of the system, in case of yielding to blackmail, is not fulfilled or supposes to receive new ransom requests.
 The current "ransoware" campaign detected by the National Police comes from email accounts with the domain @ itss.se, @ itss.es and @ itss.app.